Darkpaster/Darkpaster.github.io/src/content/topics/en/cognition/cognitive-biases.md

   -   **Emotional decisions:** In a calm state, you wonder, "How could I have been so angry over such a small thing?"
 But in a moment of anger, your anger seems completely justified and rational.

 -   **How to recognize:**
-  -   Avoid making important decisions in extreme emotional states—wait for the "storm to pass."
+  -   Avoid making important decisions in extreme emotional states — wait for the "storm to pass."
   -   When planning for the future, think about the state you will be in when you do it and adjust your plans accordingly.
-  -   Remember that other people are also subject to the empathy gap—don't judge them too harshly for decisions made in an emotional state.
+  -   Remember that other people are also subject to the empathy gap — don't judge them too harshly for decisions made in an emotional state.

 ### Biases related to unusual things